Pabitra-33/CC-Practice/README.md

 # CodeChef Practice Problems

-This is the practice programming concept lab repository where i am pushing all the problems i am practicing on CodeChef.
+This is the practice Programming lab repository.
+Here i am used to push all the problems in programming concepts and data structures also.